ps-cristopher/hybrids-subscribe-component/README.md

 # hybrids-subscribe-component
 A subscribe form component created with Hybrids.js.

-Created as a challenge of Coderos MX community.
+This was a challenge of Coderos MX community.